 Update February 1: Samsung Galaxy S23 Ultra is now official.
 The handset features a 200MP ISOCELL HP2 sensor and comes with advanced pixel-binning technology, Tetra pixel.
 The new tech produce details and sharp images in different lighting conditions.

 They announced the Samsung ISOCELL HP2 sensor on 17th January 2023.
-The company made vast claims of significant improvements to dynamic range and enhanced colour reproduction.
+The company made vast claims of significant improvements to dynamic range and enhanced color reproduction.

 ISOCELL HP2 200MP Sensor: How does it stack up?